-graduated in Electrical Engineering at the University of Pisa and after a few years spent at a center just established in Pisa by the Italian National Research Council to do research on “Electronic Computers” (that center is today ISTI, the Institute for Science and Technology in Informatics), he has spent many years in the R&D laboratories of IBM in Italy, France and in the US, doing and managing research mostly in image processing and networking.
+graduated in Electronic Engineering at the University of Pisa and spent a few years at a research center of the Italian National Research Council, doing research on “Electronic Computers” (that center is today ISTI, the Institute for Science and Technology in Informatics).
+He then joined IBM, spending many years in the R&D laboratories of IBM in Italy, France and in the US, doing and managing research mostly in image processing and networking.

 Since 2000 he is Senior Research Associate of the Italian National Research Council at ISTI, where he is associated with the activities of the Multimedia Laboratory in the field of Digital Libraries; from 2000 to 2007 he has been Deputy Director of DELOS, the Network of Excellence on Digital Libraries.

-Vittore has held teaching assignments at the University of Pisa (Department of Engineering) and at the Open University of Bolzano (department of Computer Science).
+Vittore has been teaching at the University of Pisa (Department of Engineering) and at the Open University of Bolzano (department of Computer Science).
 Presently he is teaching courses on Digital Libraries at the University of Pisa (department of Digital Humanities).

 Chiara Mannari has a master’s degree in Digital Humanities at the University of Pisa.
 She is a freelance web designer and developer and collaborator of the Laboratory of Digital Culture of the University of Pisa, where she works on the development of websites in the field of digital humanities and international projects.